MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 ## Which features are available in the cloud version, and where will I find more information about the roadmap?
 [!INCLUDE[prodshort](includes/prodshort.md)] is a modern business management solution for small and mid-sized organizations that automates and streamlines business processes and helps you manage your business.
 It is highly adaptable and rich with features already and is being enhanced and enriched on a constant basis.

 [!INCLUDE[prodshort](includes/prodshort.md)] is a highly adaptable modern business management solution.
 It is rich in features and options, and it is continuously being enhanced and enriched.
-The roadmap is best represented by the release plans, which is updated every six months.
+The roadmap is best represented by the release plans, which are updated every six months.
 For more information, see [Overview of Dynamics 365 [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2](/dynamics365-release-plan/2019wave2/dynamics365-business-central/).

 ## See Also
 [Frequently Asked Questions](across-faq.md)